Identification of the Polaron measure I: Fixed coupling regime and the central limit theorem for large times: The Polaron measure and its large time asymptotic behavior.

+\begin{remark} Extending the method developed currently, functional CLT for a class of translation-invariant interactions of the form $\mathcal W(t-s,x(t)-x(s))$ as in Remark \ref{remark-Nelson} have been obtained in \cite{BP21}.
+The result on the CLT there requires (apart from the assumptions needed for existence of the infinite volume limit) an additional hypothesis about quasi-concavity of $x\mapsto \mathcal W(\cdot,x)$ to apply Gaussian correlation inequalities.\footnote{These assumptions cover Fr\"ohlich polaron (unlike \cite{M17}), but are more restrictive than \cite[Assumption A]{M17} which does not need any concavity in the spatial component $x\mapsto \mathcal W(\cdot,x)$.} While the method there follows our current approach, the argument there (unlike our proof of Theorem \ref{thm2.6} in Section \ref{sec-thm2.6}) relies additionally on using known results from quantum mechanics for the Fr\"ohlich Polaron (e.g. existence of a ground state at zero total momentum, spectral gap etc.). \end{remark}

 {{\it Organization of the rest of the article:}}We now briefly comment on the organization of the rest of the article.
 Section \ref{sec-2} is devoted to the representation of the Polaron measure as a superposition of Gaussian measures w.r.t. a mixing measure, while Section \ref{sec-3} is devoted to the estimates with respect to the mixing measure.
 The identification of the limiting Polaron measure as well as the central limit theorem for the increment process are carried out in Section \ref{sec-4}.
-In Section \ref{section-6} we conclude with a brief discussion on the strong coupling limit regime of the Polaron measure $\widehat\P_\alpha$.
+In Section \ref{sec-6} we conclude with a brief discussion on the strong coupling limit regime of the Polaron measure $\widehat\P_\alpha$.
+In an Appendix (Section \ref{sec-appendix}) we have collected some estimates w.r.t. birth and death processes which are used only in the proof of the exponential mixing property of $\widehat\P_\alpha=\lim_{T\to\infty} \widehat\P_{\alpha,T}$ in Theorem \ref{thm4.5} (but neither in the proof of Theorem \ref{thm4} nor in that of Theorem \ref{thm5}).